London has an amazing list of theatres that you should visit or spend an amazing evening in one of them. Take a look at this list!

 The Royal Albert Hall Theatre

 Royal Albert Hall is a concert hall on the northern edge of South Kensington, London.
 It has a capacity (depending on configuration of the event) of up to 5,272 seats.

 Since its opening by Queen Victoria in 1871, the world's leading artists from many performance genres have appeared on its stage and it has become one of the UK's most treasured and distinctive buildings.
 Each year it hosts more than 390 shows in the main auditorium, including classical, rock and pop concerts, ballet, opera among others.

 Blackfriars Theatre was the name given to two separate theatres located in the former Blackfriars Dominican priory in the City of London during the Renaissance.
 This theatre is well known for the amazing musicals shows that take place there.
-If you're a musical lover you will find your show in this theatre, take a look and enjoy a different evening!
+If you're a music lover you will find your show in this theatre, take a look and enjoy a different evening!